Technology Has Improved

 I am old: Let’s face it: metal amalgam is a 19th century treatment for tooth decay.
 It’s being phased out around the world.
 When people see it in your mouth, they date you from a time when these fillings were common.

 I am unhealthy: The truth is that 96% of American adults get cavities at some point in their lives.
 But most people don’t look like it.
-If you have metal amalgam fillings, you are calling attention to the decay in your teeth.
+If you have a metal amalgam filling, you are calling attention to the decay in your teeth.
 This makes people think you are more unhealthy than others.
 And, truthfully, once metal amalgam turns black, it can be confused with untreated decay.

 I am unsuccessful: The primary reason why metal amalgam fillings are still used sometimes is that they are a cheaper alternative.
 People see your fillings and think you are someone who just couldn’t afford anything better.